 22 Activities to Craft and Create

 - Make a movie.
 Come up with a creative script.
-Some movies are easier to film than others right now, such as a mockumentary, where you can have friends collaboratively record "talking heads" (on-camera interviews) on platforms like Skype or Zoom as well as live action around their houses.
+Some movies are easier to film than others, such as a mockumentary, where you can have friends collaboratively record "talking heads" (on-camera interviews) on platforms like Skype or Zoom as well as live action around their houses.
+Think about shows like The Office or Parks and Recreation.
 Then, weave it altogether with movie editing software to create your own collaborative film.

 - Try origami.
 All you need is paper and cool origami project instructions, and you can spend hours learning the art of paper folding.